mukkino/itch-batch-downloader/README.md

 - todo: chrome driver installer has a downloader that causes problems when printing to file.
 Override that
 - todo: ability to download screenshots as single images from the product page (example: https://bootdiskrevolution.itch.io/bleed)
 - todo: html page downloader
-- todo: downloads file names will be changed to prevent problems with special characters and duplicate names but special characters are not handled
+- todo: download file names should be sanitized to prevent problems with special characters, unsafe names, and path-related filename collisions
+- todo: detect expired cookies and warn the user
+- todo: make HTML parsing more resilient to itch.io layout changes
+- todo: prevent failures caused by excessively long file paths
 - bug: find out why at the end of execution sometimes the following is displayed: "Press ENTER to exit.^[[?1;0c" (On Microsoft Windows)

 ## Corner cases to keep in mind for testing